pankajgithup2025-cmd/CodeClassifiers/README.md

 a GAN-based augmented dataset, and a diffusion-based dataset.
 In addition, the study explores the impact of color space transformations (HSV, Lab, and YCbCr) on model performance, providing a comprehensive analysis of how different representations and data generation techniques influence classification accuracy.

+These classifier codes are proposed as part of the research work titled “LeafDiffusion: Advancing Mango Leaf Disease Recognition with Latent Diffusion Models and Multi-Color Space Analysis”, published in the journal The Visual Computer.
+They represent the result of extensive research and development efforts.
+If you use or build upon this work, please cite this repository.
+Proper acknowledgment not only gives credit to the contributors but also supports reproducibility, transparency, and ongoing progress in research.